IATF Generates $42.1bn Trade, Investment Deals

 While the organisers aimed for at least 10,000 participants, the event attracted over 30,000 participants with 11,828 people attending in person and over 27,000 participating virtually via the IATF virtual platform, bringing the total number of participants to around 39,000 from 128 countries around the world.

-The IATF 2021, which opened on November 15 at a ceremony attended by seven African Heads of State and Government, was also marked by several major innovations, such as the first African Sub-Sovereign Governments Conference held on November 18, on the sidelines of the trade fair, as well as the first ever African Auto Show and Auto Forum.
+The IATF 2021 which opened on November 15, at a ceremony was attended by seven African Heads of State and Government, was also marked by several major innovations, such as the first African Sub-Sovereign Governments Conference held on November 18, on the sidelines of the trade fair, as well as the first ever African Auto Show and Auto Forum.

-A former Nigerian President and Chairman of the IATF 2021 Advisory Council, Chief Olusegun Obasanjo, commended the outstanding performance, while congratulating the organisers and the host country for their tenacity.
+A former Nigerian President, Chief Olusegun Obasanjo, Chairman of the IATF 2021 Advisory Council commended the outstanding performance while congratulating the organisers and the host country for their tenacity.

 He said: “Despite the uncertain environment arising from the COVID-19 pandemic situation, IATF 2021 attracted exhibitors from 59 countries, of which 46 were African countries.
 Buyers, sellers and investors came physically and virtually from across Africa and beyond to connect and exchange trade, investment and market information.